 Here at City College Peterborough we have a team dedicated to the support of our Special Educational Needs (SEN) learners.
 Our team are highly experienced and committed to delivering expectational support to our SEN learners.

-Hello, my name is Natasha and I am the Senior SEN officer at City College.
+Hello, my name is Leonie and I am the SEN Curriculum Manager at City College.
 I oversee the Special Educational Needs & Disabilities SEND department, this can include working with the local authorities, parents and schools to ensure all learners are given an equal opportunity within their educational journey.

 Our main role as a college is to prepare young people for life as an adult and this is a theme that needs to run through all parts of their education.